-Our garden has been blessed this summer by the presence of this beautiful little bird, which I think is a sparrow–goldfinch hybrid.
+All summer, our garden has been blessed by the presence of this beautiful little bird — a sparrow–goldfinch hybrid.
 You can compare its size with that of a male sparrow near the start of this short video.

 You can hear what it sounds like from the following clip (made from three shorter recordings spliced together):